Overview

 Access token lifetime

-TheaccessTokenExpirationSec field on the token response tells you how long the access token is valid (typically one hour).
+Theexpires_in field on the token response tells you how long (in seconds) the access token is valid (typically one hour).
 When it expires, the Rhombus API will return an authentication error.

 For long-lived access — background services, daemons, scheduled jobs, or any client that cannot re-prompt the user — mint a durable API key using the OAuth access token (see next section) rather than trying to maintain a refreshed OAuth session.
 This is the pattern the Rhombus CLI uses.